Civil Service Commission Appeal Guidelines

 - CSL section 6(5)

-Appeals from determinations of the Department’s Director of Classification and Compensation regarding the classification and/or salary allocation of positions in the State classified service.
+Appeals from determinations of the Department of Civil Service's Director of Classification and Compensation regarding the classification and/or salary allocation of positions in the State classified service.

 - CSL section 72

-Appeals from the Department’s Employee Health Service (EHS) determinations placing employees on involuntary leave for ordinary disability or denying individuals reinstatement from such leave.
+Appeals from determinations of appointing authorities placing employees on involuntary leave for ordinary disability or denying individuals reinstatement from such leave.

 - CSL section 76

-Appeals from determinations in disciplinary actions brought pursuant to CSL section 75 against New York State employees serving in positions designated Managerial/Confidential.
+Appeals from determinations in disciplinary actions brought pursuant to CSL section 75 against New York State employees serving in positions designated Managerial/Confidential (M/C).

 - CSL section 71 and Classified Service Rules section 5.9(e) [Title 4 of New York Code, Rules and Regulations]